ataraxao/cwa/introduction.md

 **Answer:** Then the wealth engine produces a **weaker price signal**—but the core advantage (**legibility and sovereign vesting**) remains.

 The illustrative tables assume 7% annualized returns to show the mechanism in a friendly regime.
-If returns are low or flat for extended periods, the Partner COO’s realized wealth growth will be lower.
+If returns are low or flat for extended periods, the Recipient Party’s realized wealth growth will be lower.
 That is not a special flaw of the CWA; it is the universal reality of investing.

 Two clarifications: